chandan-pal/JavaMultithreadingNotes/MultiThreading_Notes.md

 		- it tells the calling thread to give up lock and go to sleep until some other thread enters the same object and calls notify. notify():
 		- It wakes up one single thread that called wait on the same object.
+		- If you use notify method, It's not guaranteed which thread will be informed.
 		- It should be noted that calling notify() does not actually give up a lock on a resource.
 It tells a waiting thread that that thread can wake up.
 However, the lock is not actually given up until the notifier’s synchronized block has completed. notifyAll():
 		- It wakes up all the threads that called wait on the same object.